The latest version of RefWorks (referred to simply as RefWorks) offers an efficient and intuitive way to collect, share, and cite references.

-|Responsive design, platform agnostic: style-view highlights missing elements of citations, based on the requirements of over 4,500 citation styles to ensure high compliance with citation-style requirements.||Y|
+|Style-view highlights missing elements of citations, based on the requirements of over 4,500 citation styles to ensure high compliance with citation-style requirements.||Y|

 |Easy integration with today's writing tools: Word (Windows and Mac), Google Docs; simple to access and write work on any device.||Y|

 |Rich text support for metadata.||Y|

-|Currently unsupported or partially supported in new RefWorks|
+|Currently unsupported or partially supported in RefWorks|

 |One Line/Cite View||Y||Partial – Quick Cite replaces One Line/Cite View.
 Quick Cite works well with alphabetical styles, but not with numbered styles.|

-Upgrading to New RefWorks
+Upgrading to RefWorks

 After upgrading your account:

 - Install the Save-to-RefWorks browser bookmarklet available in the Tools section.

 - Upgrade your documents from legacy RefWorks to (new) RefWorks.
 Always save a copy of your documents before upgrading them.

-Logging In to New RefWorks
+Logging In to RefWorks

-Upgrading Documents from Legacy RefWorks to New RefWorks
+Upgrading Documents from Legacy RefWorks to RefWorks

-Upgrading a document is available with Write-N-Cite version 4.5.1645 for Windows and 4.5.1683 for Mac or later and all RefWorks Citation Manager versions.
+Upgrading a document is available with Write-n-Cite version 4.5.1645 for Windows and 4.5.1683 for Mac or later and all RefWorks Citation Manager versions.

 Troubleshooting Upgrading Documents

-- Import your references and styles from legacy RefWorks to new Refworks:
+- Import your references and styles from legacy RefWorks to (new) RefWorks:

 - As part of the authorization process, RefWorks prompts you to log in to your legacy account.
 Enter your credentials and select Login.